-Taylor Swift Net Worth, The Scary Reason Why She May Be Avoiding The Spotlight
+Taylor Swift Net Worth: The Scary Reason Why She May Be Avoiding The Spotlight

 A post shared by Taylor Swift (@taylorswift) on

 This was apparently in an attempt to have a sit-down with Swift.
-And in February 6, it is reported that he was able to get into the Tribeca building where Taylor resides and could be seen on surveillance footage loitering about outside her penthouse.
+And on February 6, it was reported that he was able to get into the Tribeca building where Taylor resides, and could be seen on surveillance footage loitering about outside her penthouse.
 The following are other disturbing details outlined in the report.

-In April 2014, a fan named Nicholas T. Field went to Swift’s residence in Rhode Island to deliver a poem and letter to her mom, confessing his love for the “Shake It Off” singer.
-He apparently ‘manipulated’ the gate, according to her security guards.
+In April, 2014, a fan named Nicholas T. Field went to Swift’s residence in Rhode Island to deliver a poem and letter to her mom, confessing his love for the “Shake It Off” singer.
+He apparently “manipulated” the gate, according to her security guards.

 The man was, however, not charged, but was instead taken for mental health evaluation.
 At the time, Taylor Swift’s representative offered a statement that pointed to the media as a contributor to such incidences, especially when it published celebrity addresses.

-Such incidences are speculated to have made Taylor Swift nervous, and generally seek to live a normal life, with minimal unwarranted attention.
+Such incidences are speculated to have made Taylor Swift nervous, and to generally seek to live a normal life, with minimal unwarranted attention.

 [Featured Image by Rick Diamond/Getty Images]